wingkeet/mongodb-runrs/README.md

 2. Purges, then creates the 'data' and 'log' directories.
 3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is rs0.
 4. Calls `rs.initiate(rsconf)` to initialize the replica set.
 5. Waits for the replica set to finish initializing.
-This takes several seconds.
+This step alone took 13 seconds on my machine.

 To get into the mongo shell, use one of the following commands.
 If no port number is provided, it defaults to 28001 (primary).
 ```